 The bait schools and kahawai are often found right in the breaker line.
 As the baitfish try desperately to avoid their pursuers they will often beach themselves rather than be eaten by kahawai.
 Any sprat or smelt washed onto the beach is quickly consumed by the noisy squawking gulls and terns that invariably accompany this moving banquet.

-For the shore based angler fishing at the beach it is simply a matter of waiting for this mass of sea-life to happen along.
+For the shore-based angler fishing at the beach, it is simply a matter of waiting for this mass of sea-life to happen along.
 At certain places over summer, like the Kaikoura coast, this will often happen daily.
 Sometimes the schools will sit frustratingly within sight yet well out of casting range.
 When the kahawai do get close enough to the beach you can easily hook them on every cast.
 It is always incredibly exciting.
-The screaming sea-birds simply add to the general mayhem and exhilaration as kahawai leap clear of the water trying to toss your lure.
+The screaming sea-birds simply add to the general mayhem and exhilaration as kahawai jump clear of the water trying to toss your lure.

 Here is another of our kahawai fishing tips to remember.
 Use a 2/0 single hook and you will hook and land a lot more kahawai.
 Fewer kahawai seem to get off single hooks than they do from trebles.
 You would think that a treble hook, with three barbs, would give you three times as much chance of hooking a kahawai as a single hook.
 Perhaps surprisingly not so at all.
 Try the singles you may be surprised at how well they work!

 Fishing is one of New Zealand’s most popular recreational activities.
 It’s important for all fishers to act responsibly and help conserve the resource.
 Bag limits for kahawai and other fish species differ throughout New Zealand’s seven main fishing areas.
 For example, the maximum daily limit per fisher for kahawai in the Kaikoura Area is 10.